typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 There are three kinds of regression tests:
 - `compile-only`: Tests which are compiled, but not compared to any reference, these don't produce any output.
 - `persistent`: Tests which are compared to persistent reference documents.
-  The references for these tests are stored in a `ref` directory along side the test script as individual pages using PNGs.
+  The references for these tests are stored in a `ref` directory alongside the test script as individual pages using PNGs.
   These tests can be updated with the `tt update` command.
 - `ephemeral`: Tests which are compared to the output of another script.
   The references for these tests are compiled on the fly using a `ref.typ` script.